Museum of Tolerance: Overview

 A classroom visit to the museum is featured in the 2007 movie Freedom Writers, based on the real-life story of high school teacher Erin Gruwell and her students.
 The museum was parodied in an episode of South Park called "The Death Camp of Tolerance".

-Over 350,000 people visit the Museum annually, including 110,000 children.
+Over 350,000 people visit the museum annually, including 110,000 children.

 Education

-The Museum runs a program called The Museums Tools for Tolerance (r) for Law Enforcement and Criminal Justice Professional.
+The museum runs a program called The Museums Tools for Tolerance (r) for Law Enforcement and Criminal Justice Professional.
 Through its inception in 1996, it has trained over 75,000 law enforcement officers.
 The success of the program led to the creation of the New York Tolerance Center.

 Criticism

-In the past, some journalists and academics criticized the way the Museum of Tolerance dealt with its exhibits.
-Oren Baruch Stier, who specializes in Holocaust and Jewish studies, criticized the museum in 1996 for not contextualizing the Holocaust.
-He argued against the museum's separation of its Tolerance and Holocaust sections: In 2003, Christopher Reynolds wrote in the Los Angeles Times that the museum lacked any exhibit about the Armenian genocide, despite Hier having promised that in 1985.
-Political theorist Wendy Brown critiqued the museum in a chapter of her 2009 book Regulating Aversion: Tolerance in the Age of Identity and Empire.
-Brown looked at "tolerance as a museum object" and made connections to the Israeli–Palestinian conflict and genocide directed at non-Jewish groups.
+In the past, some journalists and academics have criticized the way the Museum deals with its exhibits; Oren Baruch Stier, who specializes in Holocaust research and Jewish studies, criticized the museum in 1996 for not contextualizing the Holocaust.
+He argued against the separation of the museum's "tolerance" section and its area dedicated to the Holocaust.
+In 2003, Christopher Reynolds wrote, for the Los Angeles Times, that the museum lacked any exhibit about the Armenian genocide.
+Political theorist Wendy Brown critiqued the museum in a chapter of her 2009 book Regulating Aversion: Tolerance in the Age of Identity and Empire; in the book, Brown analyzed "tolerance as a museum object", and made connections between the Israeli–Palestinian conflict and genocide directed at non-Jewish groups.
 She thought that the experience of the museum could make its visitors more vigilant against social prejudice and stereotyping.